rhustudent/web/README.md

 # CCEE411 - Web Project

-by rhu students
+by RHU students

-Step 1: clone file and paste in xampp/htdocs
+STEP 1: clone file and paste in xampp/htdocs

-Step 2: create new db in PHPMyAdmin, name it "data", or name it as you like by editing config.php
+STEP 2: create new db in PHPMyAdmin, name it "data", or name it as you like by editing config.php

-Step 3: import data_table.sql into db
+STEP 3: import data_table.sql into db

-step 4: run localhost/finaldraft
+STEP 4: run apache and mysql (xamp)

+STEP 5: go to localhost/finaldraft